LucieLprt-Dvldr/Flukeprint_monitoring/README.md

 # 🛩️🐋 UAV-based Thermal Flukeprint Imagery for Non-Invasive Monitoring of Humpback Whales

 Scripts, datasets, and supplementary materials accompanying the manuscript:
-**In the Tracks of a Whale: Inferring Size Class, Orientation, and Swimming Speed from Thermal Flukeprints.** , submitted to *Journal of Experimental Biology*.
+**In the Tracks of a Whale: Inferring Size Class, Orientation, and Swimming Speed from Thermal Flukeprints** , submitted to *Journal of Experimental Biology*.

 [![R](https://img.shields.io/badge/R-4.2%2B-blue)]()
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)]()